abhinavk123/PriceAlert/README.md

 # Price Alert
-A Web App for pricealert on various online stores.
-User can set price alert on any item and set a price limit so whenever price goes below the price limit user will get email about it.
+A Web App for price alert on various online stores.
+The user can set the price alert on any item and set a price limit so whenever price goes below the price limit user will get an email about it.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine